-Disclosure of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 f) Fee paid to Statutory Auditor:
+e) Disclosure of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act.
+2013 f) Fee paid to Statutory Auditor:

-No. of complaints filed during financial year Nil No. of complaints disposed of during the Nil financial year g) Compliance of Mandatory and Discretionary Requirements: Mandatory:
+No. of complaints filed during financial year Nil

+No. of complaints disposed of during the

+financial year

-No. of complaints pending during the Nil financial year
+No. of complaints pending during the

+financial year